git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 2. **PAN**: Changes the panorama of the track.
 3. **REC ARM**: Changes the volume of the track.
 4. **MUTE**: Un-/mutes the track.
-5. **SOLO**: Un-/soloes the track.
+5. **SOLO**: Un-/solos the track.
 6. **SELECT**: Selects the track.

 The volume and panorama is colored in the color of the track.
-Since the Electra.One does currently not support full RGB the closest color is used.
+Since the Electra One does currently not support full RGB the closest color is used.
 Above the volume the position and name of the track is displayed.

 ## Sends Page

-The Sends page is similar to the Mixer page but provdes access to the volume of 6 sends (if they exist).
+The Sends page is similar to the Mixer page but provides access to the volume of 6 sends (if they exist).
 All Send volumes are colored in the color of the track.

 ## Devices Page